Chelsea boss Thomas Tuchel 'still happy' to be at club despite Roman Abramovich being handed sanctions

 However, an application to sell Chelsea can be made to the government, as long as the Russian-Israeli billionaire does not profit or make any money from the transaction.

-Speaking before Chelsea Women's trip to West Ham on Thursday night - live on Sky Sports - Blues boss Emma Hayes admitted the club must "navigate a difficult period" but said the war in Ukraine helped to put their struggles into perspective.
+Speaking before Chelsea Women's trip to West Ham on Thursday night - which the Blues won 4-1 - manager Emma Hayes admitted the club must "navigate a difficult period" but said the war in Ukraine helped to put their struggles into perspective.

 "We're human beings, we're aware.
 We're in a really difficult time," said Hayes.